|Specialist Speech and Language Therapist|

 Are there any challenges associated with your job?

-Sometimes this job can be quite upsetting, you work with children who are sometimes quite poorly or who come from disadvantaged backgrounds.
-It can be difficult to remember not to take this home with you.
+Sometimes this job can be quite upsetting, as you work with people who are sometimes quite poorly or who come from disadvantaged backgrounds.
+It is hard not to take this home with you at the end of the day.

 What’s your work environment and culture like?

-I work in a very supportive team.
-Working in the NHS is challenging at the moment, however everyone looks after each other and it is a great place to work.
+I am very lucky and I work in a very supportive team.
+Our management understands the pressures and promotes a good work/life balance.
+Working in the NHS is challenging, however everyone looks after each other and it is a great place to work.

 What extracurricular activities did you undertake at university and what transferable skills did you develop through these?